foto by @allisongowerphotography

 she : her

-The following year, she served as an adjunct professor in the CU English Department.
-Loie also conducts private workshops and mentorship for all ages and experience levels.
-To inquire about book reviews, editing or coaching services please contact her here.
+The following year, she served as an adjunct professor in the CU English Department where she continues to teach when asked to do so.
+Loie conducts private workshops and mentorship for all ages and experience levels.
+To inquire about book reviews, editing or coaching services contact her here.

-In September 2017, Loie moved with her family to Nashville, Tennessee where she is pursuing new projects in Narrative Medicine, completing her next novel, and fighting for the equity and safety of the LGBTQIA+ community, among other vital campaigns.
-She is also a Teaching Artist at The Porch Writers Collective and an occasional Visiting Lecturer at the University of Colorado.
+In September 2017, Loie moved with her family to Nashville, Tennessee where she pursued new collaborative projects with visual artists and musicians, completed her next novel, and fought for the equity and safety of the LGBTQIA+ community, among other vital campaigns.
+She joined the ranks of Teaching Artists at The Porch Writers Collective where she learned the nuances of arts nonprofits.

 Loie’s debut novel, TIGHT LITTLE VOCAL CORDS, was published by KERNPUNKT Press in November 2020.
 She is currently available for speaking engagements.